 If Maine was a vitality-infused state with a burgeoning cohort of young workers in their prime, and only a relatively small community of elderly residents, things might be different.
 But according to the U.S. Census Bureau over 21% of Mainers are over sixty-five years old.
 That means more than one out of every five residents could qualify under this law – and not pay their fair share in taxes.
 That certainly explains why it passed so easily, the senior electorate is huge and would never pass up a free payday.

 But while we might all want to help grandpa, Maine is already hemorrhaging the young.
 (Under-18s make up only 18.4% of the population, less than the over-65s.)
 This is a problem.
 Young people are the ones who create wealth, vitalize commerce, and modernize economies, (not to mention simply work and pay taxes.)
 But just to show you I’m not hard-hearted, that it’s not all dollars and cents, young people are what give communities life.
 Young men and women creating culture, populating the offices during the day and the streets at night, people falling in love and having families, artists creating and innovators building, students and activists tackling entrenched problems older folks are too complacent to address, entrepreneurs taking risks and starting businesses and young consumers willing to give those businesses a shot.
 This is what makes a society alive, and Maine, to be frank, is dying.
-So instead of trying to staunch this mortal wound and capitalize on the influx of people and capital, we’re instead choosing to further coddle that geriatric class which Maine has already treated too well?
+So instead of trying to staunch this mortal wound and capitalize on the influx of people and capital, we’re instead choosing to further coddle the interests of that geriatric class which Maine has already treated so well?

 Even so, you might say, aren’t you working this up to be a substantially bigger deal then it really is?
 Proponents of the bill have only planned for use of $3.5 million dollars of federal funds, so surely the cost won’t exceed that figure.
 While not nothing, that’s is only a fraction of Maine’s total annual revenue, and it’s all federal dollars.
 Isn’t that a fair price to pay to ensure our elders aren’t being booted out of their homes?